 Classical Five Element Acupuncture

-I am trained in the Five Element tradition of acupuncture, which treats the mind and emotions as at least as important as the body in any individual's health.
+I am trained in the Classical Five Element tradition of acupuncture as taught by J. R. Worsley.
+This school of acupuncture treats the mind and emotions as at least as important as the body in any individual's health, focusing on addressing the needs of the individual.
 I treat physical pain, of course, but also sleep disorders, addiction, PTSD, and more.
-I also perform shiatsu and tui na, methods of East Asian manual therapy/bodywork, as indicated, along with occasional electrical and low-level laser therapy.
+I also perform shiatsu and tui na, methods of East Asian manual therapy/bodywork, as appropriate, along with occasional electrical stimulation and low-level laser therapy (a technique which stimulates the mitochondria of cells to produce more adenosine triphosphate [ATP], which promotes cell division and thus helps to speed healing).
 My goal in my practice is to help as many people as I can, and I hope that this platform will give more people access to my services.

 Training & Qualifications